Skip to Content

 Instructions

-• Adjust the oven rack to the upper-middle position and preheat the oven to 450°F (232)°C. Prepare a rimmed baking sheet with parchment paper.
+• Adjust the oven rack to the upper-middle position and preheat it to 450°F (232°C).
+Remove the chicken from the fridge and prepare a rimmed baking sheet with parchment paper.
+Transfer the chicken to the baking sheet and roast for 20 minutes.

-• Meanwhile, warm the oil in a saute pan and add the onions, garlic, and ginger.
-Cook until the onions start to caramelize, for about 15 minutes.
+• Meanwhile, warm the oil and butter in a heavy-bottomed pan.
+Add the onions, garlic, and ginger.
+Sauté until the onions soften for 5-8 minutes.

 Video